Penne Pasta Salad with Steak, Dijon and Arugula! So delicious and filling! We hope you give this recipe a try!

 Toss your homemade dressing, the cooked penne pasta and add the arugula and steak and toss some more.
 (See recipe card below for FULL RECIPE and instructions.)

 Serve and enjoy!

-- 1 (1-pound) New York strip steak or flank steak
+- 1 lb.
+New York strip steak, flank steak or Ribeye steak

-- 1 teaspoon herbs de Provence plus garlic or your favorite dry rub
+- 2 tablespoons herbs de Provence plus garlic OR your favorite dry rub

 - 1 pound penne pasta

 - Meanwhile, bring a large pot of salted water to a boil over high heat.
-Add the penne pasta and cook to al dente, stirring occasionally, for about 8 to 10 minutes.
-Drain the pasta, reserving ¼ cup of the pasta water.
+Add the penne pasta and cook to al dente, stirring occasionally, for about 9 to 12 minutes.

-- In a small bowl, whisk together the balsamic vinegar, Dijon mustard, ½ teaspoon salt, ½ teaspoon pepper, your fresh herbs, and ¾ cup olive oil.
-In a separate, large bowl toss the pasta with half of the salad dressing and the reserved pasta water only if needed.
-Add the arugula and steak, more dressing, and season with salt and freshly ground black pepper.
+- In a small bowl, whisk together the balsamic vinegar, Dijon mustard, 1/2 teaspoon salt, 1/2 teaspoon pepper, your fresh herbs, and 3/4 cup olive oil.
+In a separate, large bowl toss the pasta with half of the salad dressing.
+Add the arugula and steak, more dressing, and season with salt and freshly ground black pepper if needed.
 Toss together one last time and serve immediately.
+Enjoy!

 Recipe from Giada and The Food Network.

 So, now my meat loving family is happy.
 And I have arugula, so I’m happy too.
 Everyone wins.